commschamp/cc_tutorial/tutorials/tutorial2/README.md

 ---

-Another thing to pay attention to is when message object is default constructed the **refreshing** functionality (bringing message to a consistent state) is **NOT** called automatically.
+Another thing to pay attention to is when message object is default constructed, the **refreshing** functionality (bringing message to a consistent state) is **NOT** called automatically.
 Hence, it is highly recommended to define a message in already consistent state, like with `Msg13` described above, the default modes of `f2` as well as `f3` fields were set in accordance with default value of the `flags` field.

-The optional existence conditions (**cond**) can also contain value comparisons as well as involve multiple fields and contain logical **or** and **and** statements.
+The optional existence conditions (**cond**) can also contain value comparisons as well as involve multiple fields and contain logical **"or"** and **"and"** statements.
 The `Msg14` message  (defined inside [dsl/msg14.xml](dsl/msg14.xml) and implemented in [include/tutorial2/message/Msg14.h](include/tutorial2/message/Msg14.h)) demonstrates exactly that.
 ```xml